wangd12rpi/FinLoRA/lora/flowertune-llm/README.md

     --question="What is the ideal 1-day plan in London?"
 ```

-An answer generated from federated trained 7-billion (8-bit) OpenLLaMA model:
+An answer generated from a federated trained 7-billion (8-bit) OpenLLaMA model:

 ```
 Great choice.